Status of online retail in 2024

 Being an open-source software, Drupal Commerce doesn’t require any fees to download.
 This module is a framework that allows for a native integration of commercial options into a Drupal website.
 The developer will quickly be able to link the module with any third-party application with the API-first principle.
 This is particularly important if your business is already integrated with some systems before creating an e-commerce website.
 Since this is a framework, all configurations, settings, and themes are created from scratch.

 The basic set of entities that can be created with the help of Commerce includes:

 - Product — what is sold in the store;

-- Orders — one or more units of products that the website user puts in the shopping cart, as well as settings for each unit of the product taken into account at the stage of calculating the final cost and payment (for example, a discount on a product);
+- Orders — one or more product units that the ecommerce site user puts in the shopping cartю It also includes conditions that have to be taken into account when calculating the final cost, for example a discount code;

-- Payment Gateways — software that solves the problem of order payment.
-These are either solutions developed by companies for their specific needs or ready-made, like PayPal, Stripe, Braintree, Ubercart, bank payment gateways.
+- Payment Gateways — software that facilitates payment processing.
+These are either solutions developed by companies for their specific needs or ready-made systems, such as PayPal, Stripe, Braintree, and bank payment gateways.

-Also, community members created useful modules for Drupal Commerce for everything in the world: total delivery costs, inventory count, calculating fees and tax rates, and much more.
+Also, community members created useful modules for Drupal Commerce covering all possible retail needs: total delivery costs, inventory count, calculating fees and tax rates, and much more.

-Тhere are two versions of Drupal Commerce at the moment: Commerce 1 is compatible with projects on Drupal 7 and Commerce 2 - Drupal 8 and 9.
-Both can be downloaded from the official website of the Drupal platform
+There are two versions of Drupal Commerce at the moment: Commerce 1 is compatible with projects on Drupal 7 and Commerce 2 is compatible with Drupal 8 and 9.
+Both can be downloaded from the official website of the Drupal platform.

-Now we'll show you how to build a simple phone store using Commerce.
-Let's call it "Triline".
+Now we will show you how to create a simple phone store using Commerce.
+Let's call it Triline.